deprimus/Tale/SETUP.md

   <img src="public/setup/tale_cinematic_subtitle_text_properties.png" alt="Tale cinematic subtitle text properties">
 </p>

 Tale can place the subtitles over a background, which makes the text easier to read.
-While optional, it is recommended to add a background for your subtiles.
+While optional, it is recommended to add a background for your subtitles.
 Note that you can enable and disable the background for each subtitle action.
 Therefore, if you add a background, Tale will not force that background on all subtitles.
 Instead, it allows you to use the background whenever you want.